era-platform/cene/notes/docs.md

 \= (defn procure-put-defined ns value ...)
 \= Constructs a monad that, if invoked, installs a definition so that
 \= the given namespace has a defined Staccato value, namely the given
 \= one.
-The monad's result value is `(nil)`.
-If the definition cannot
-\= be installed, the program is in error; other computations that
+If the definition cannot be installed, the program is in
-\= depend on the defined value may or may not be canceled or
+\= error; other computations that depend on the defined value may or
-\= retroactively voided.
+\= may not be canceled or retroactively voided.

-\= (defn no-effects val ...)
+\= (defn no-effects ignored ...)
 \= Constructs a monad that, if invoked, does nothing.
-The monad's
-\= result value is the given value.

 \= (defn join-effects a b ...)
 \= Constructs a monad that, if invoked, performs the effects of both
 \= of the given monads.

-\= (defn bind-effects monad then ...)
-\= then (fn result ...)
-\= Constructs a monad that, if invoked, calls the callback with the
-\= given monad's result value, obtains a monad as the result of that
-\= function, and performs the effects of both monads.
-The monad's
-\= result value is the result value of the monad returned by the
-\= callback.

 \= (defn assert-current-modality mode ...)
 \= Returns `(nil)`.
 The given modality must be the current one.
 If it
 \= isn't, this causes an error.

-\= TODO: See if we want to keep this.
-It's just here so that we can
-\= use the naive JavaScript transpiling approach in
-\= era-staccato-lib-runner-mini.js rather than doing desugaring in
-\= between.
-\=
 \= (defn compile-expression
 \=   mode unique-ns definition-ns stx out-ns ...)
-\= Constructs a monad that, if executed, macroexpands the given `stx`
+\= Constructs a monad that, if invoked, macroexpands the given `stx`
 \= in a later tick, allowing the macro calls to monadically install
 \= definitions over the course of any number of ticks and produce a
 \= desugarable Staccato expression.
 If the expression is successfully